 - Joining Videos: Just drag and drop any clip to the timeline.
 It automatically combined when exporting (render).

 - Enhancing: Double click on any clip in the timeline to enter the Edit panel and select the Color menu.
 This way, you can adjust white balance, tone, color, light, and HSL and by adding vignettes.

 - Playback Speed: Right-click on any clip in the timeline and select Speed and Duration.

 - Add Text: You can add texts and titles to your video easily using customizable premade effects.
 Move to the titles tab and choose your own and add your preferred text.

-- Add Background Music: You can import audio files to media library and drag and drop them to timeline easily.
+- Add Background Music: You can import audio files to the media library and drag and drop them to the timeline easily.

 How to Export Final Video to Computer

 Filmora just supports WMV, MP4, AVI, MOV, F4V, MKV, TS, 3GP, MPEG-2, WEBM, GIF, and MP3.